hstroetgen/sc_sncn_ethernet/module_ethernet_fw_update/doc/overview.rst

 To build an upgrade image, use xflash with following commands:

 	xflash --factory-version XTIMECOMPOSER-VERSION --upgrade VERSION XE-FILE [SIZE] -o UPGRADE-IMAGE-NAME

+###### Options

-XTIMECOMPOSER-VERSION: Your xTIMEcomposer version
+* XTIMECOMPOSER-VERSION: Your xTIMEcomposer version
-VERSION: Version number of your upgrade image.
+* VERSION: Version number of your upgrade image.
 Must be higher then 0
-XE-FILE: Your app build.
+* XE-FILE: Your app build.
-SIZE: Image size.
+* SIZE: Image size.
 Adds trailing zeros.
 In our case size should be multiple of flash page size.
-UPGRADE-IMAGE-NAME: Upgrade image name.
+* UPGRADE-IMAGE-NAME: Upgrade image name.

 E.g:
 	xflash --factory-version 13.2 --upgrade 1 app.xe 65536 -o upgrade_image